-In her current role as executive director and CEO of the National Association of Foreign Student Advisers NAFSA, the world’s largest association of international educators, Brimmer advocates for the importance of and access to international education: whether it is through education abroad, international students coming to the U.S., as well as bringing global elements into the classroom.
+In her current role as executive director and CEO of NAFSA: Association of International Educators, Brimmer advocates for the importance of and access to international education: whether it is through education abroad, international students coming to the U.S., as well as bringing global elements into the classroom.

 According to Brimmer, international education is crucial because of the political, economic and security interdependence between the U.S. and other nations.
 “As citizens and voters, we have to understand what is going on in others part of the world,” she says.